carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 +---------------------+-------------------+--------------------------------------+--------+---------+
 ```

-We also need storage classes pointing to each backend
+We also need storage classes pointing to each backend:

 ```bash
 [root@rhel3 ~]# kubectl get sc